 Designed as an evolution of TTA, this procedure is less invasive than most of the other orthopedic knee surgeries but has very good results with a faster recovery. .
 This procedure is so named to acknowledge the investigator of these operations, Dr. P Maquet, a human orthopedic surgeon working in Belgium during the 1960s.
 More than 75% of dogs will return to previous levels of unrestricted athletic activity and function with this canine orthopedic knee surgery. $1,200-$1,400

+All inclusive: first visit, Xrays of both knees and hips, pre surgical blood tests, surgery, all medication, and all follow ups.
 This is the“gold standard” in canine orthopedic knee surgeries according to some surgeons. .
 During the TPLO procedure, the tibial plateau (portion of the tibia adjoining the stifle) is cut and rotated so that its slope changes to approximately 5 degrees from the horizontal plane.
 This prevents the femur from sliding down the slope of the tibial plateau when the dog puts weight on the knee.
-Most dogs (over 90%) are expected to regain a very active and athletic lifestyle with no post-operative complications and without the need for any long-term pain-relieving medication. $1,750
+Most dogs (over 90%) are expected to regain a very active and athletic lifestyle with no post-operative complications and without the need for any long-term pain-relieving medication. $1,950

+All inclusive: first visit, Xrays of both knees and hips, pre surgical blood tests, surgery, all medication, and all follow ups.
 CBLO is an excellent procedure for almost every case.
 This unique procedure combines the advantages of TPLO & TTA.
 The osteotomy is centered on the CORA (center of rotation of angulation) which achieves alignment of the proximal anatomic axis and distal anatomic axis in contrast to a TPLO which results in caudal shift of the proximal anatomic axis and secondary translation.
-Additional advantages of the CBLO include: excellent long term functional results, normal long-term appearance of articular cartilage, rapid healing of the osteotomy (6 -7 weeks), ability to apply osteotomy in juvenile patients, and application in cases with excessive slope. $1,950
+Additional advantages of the CBLO include: excellent long term functional results, normal long-term appearance of articular cartilage, rapid healing of the osteotomy (6 -7 weeks), ability to apply osteotomy in juvenile patients, and application in cases with excessive slope. $2,150

 Infection, implant-associated inflammation, implant failure or need for removal in future, seroma, arthritis, persistent lameness, medical meniscal tear, CrCL rupture in the future.